bspeice/speice.io/_drafts/understanding-allocations-in-rust.md

 The term [smart pointer](https://en.wikipedia.org/wiki/Smart_pointer) comes from C++, and is used to describe objects that are responsible for managing ownership of data allocated on the heap.
-Some familiar smart pointers come from the low-level `alloc` crate:
+The smart pointers available in the `alloc` crate should look rather familiar:
 - [`Box`](https://doc.rust-lang.org/alloc/boxed/struct.Box.html)
 - [`Rc`](https://doc.rust-lang.org/alloc/rc/struct.Rc.html)
 - [`Arc`](https://doc.rust-lang.org/alloc/sync/struct.Arc.html)